jdolan/Objectively/README.md

 ===
 Ultra-lightweight object oriented framework for the c programming language.

-Overview
----
-Objectively brings syntactic sugar and basic OO concepts to c.
-It requires c99 and the GNU c compiler (gcc).

 Adding Objectively to your project
 ---
 Copy `objectively.c` and `objectively.h` to your project, and include them in your build target.